 Located within Mitaka Inokashira Park, Ghibli museum continues to attract people from all over the world from young to old, since its opening in 2001.
+It is the one and only museum that realizes the magical world of Ghibli animation.
 For anyone that loves Ghibli films, this is a must-visit place in Japan.
 Even if you have never watched a Ghibli film, as long as you are into animation or art, you will probably find this museum worth visiting.

 The most important thing you need to know if you’re interested in visiting Ghibli museum is that the entry ticket must be purchased in advance.
 The entry to the museum is strictly for the reserved ticket holders only, and the tickets run out fairly quickly.
 We recommend that you buy the ticket as soon as you know your travel itinerary.
 You will need to pick a date as well as a time slot when you purchase the ticket.

 How to buy the Ghibli Museum ticket outside Japan

 To buy the ticket outside Japan, you can contact the designated travel agencies listed in the museum’s official website.
 There are designated travel agencies in the following countries; Hong Kong, Taiwan, Korea, Australia, New Zealand, North America, Canada, UK, France, Germany, Italy, Spain, Sweden, Denmark, Norway and Finland.
 For the people in European countries that are not listed, you can contact one of the agents in Europe.
 The agents will start selling the tickets on the 1st of every month for that month up to three months ahead.
 For example, on January 1st, they will sell the tickets for admission in January to April.
 The admission fee is 1000 yen for age 19 and over, 700 yen for age 13-18 , 400 yen for age 7-14 , and 100 yen for age 4-6.
 There may be other charges such as handling charge depending on the agent.